hdShang/arxiv-daily/docs/cs-CV/2025-06-11/papers/250609885v1-the-less-you-depend-the-more-you-learn-synthesizing-novel-views-from.md

 ---
 layout: default
-title: The Less You Depend, The More You Learn: Synthesizing Novel Views from Sparse, Unposed Images without Any 3D Knowledge
+title: "The Less You Depend, The More You Learn: Synthesizing Novel Views from Sparse, Unposed Images without Any 3D Knowledge"
 ---

 # The Less You Depend, The More You Learn: Synthesizing Novel Views from Sparse, Unposed Images without Any 3D Knowledge